 Lesley’s ongoing explorations with composition and improvisation are most notably documented in their debut album The Living Collection (released May 2023 on American Dreams Records).
 The album, described as “an exquisite and stimulating work” by All About Jazz and “a singularly personal statement” by Jazz Trail Magazine, was named International Debut Album of the Year at the 2024 Deutscher Jazz Preis.

-Other work include stilled leaf-chatter (2022), bird in its chest (2022), pooling light (2021), but I forced to mind my vision of a sky (2020), and she smashed the enclosure (2020).
+Their other work includes stilled leaf-chatter (2022) commissioned by International Contemporary Ensemble, bird in its chest (2022) commissioned by Roulette Intermedium, pooling light (2021) as performed by JACK Quartet, but I forced to mind my vision of a sky (2020) premiered by Mutual Mentorship for Musicians (M3), and she smashed the enclosure (2020) commissioned by Roulette Intermedium.

-Photo by JieFuHe Bing
+Photo by Kenneth Jimenez